 Trustees are more time pressured than ever: discover how to get back the time you need to complete all the actions

 Better governed schemes not only minimise the risks that they face but they also maximise their chance of being able to capitalise on transient market opportunities.
 Our role is to help you to improve your scheme governance and trustee effectiveness and suggest solutions that help you deliver your long term goals.
-We have developed a number of new tools that we believe help trustees balance delivering routine and compliance items as well as tackling the actions to deliver their longer term strategy. - Susan Hoare, Principal, Aon Hewitt
+We have developed a number of new tools that we believe help trustees balance delivering routine and compliance items as well as tackling the actions to deliver their longer term strategy. - Susan Hoare, Partner, Aon

 When asked what keeps them awake at night, pensions trustees regularly cite issues such as lack of time, resources, knowledge and information.